 The first step relies heavily on the combinatorial structure of the sphere, whereas the success of the second step relies heavily on the geometry of the obtained simplicial fan.

-To complete step~(T), we need to find a vector configuration $\A$ supporting a particular triangulation $\Delta$, whose facial structure dictates orientations of sets of vectors.
+To complete step~(T), we need to find a vector configuration $\A$ with a triangulation $\Delta$, whose facial structure dictates orientations of sets of vectors.
 In particular, every cone in $\F$ spanned by exactly $d$ vectors in $\A$ gets a sign in $\{-1,0,+1\}$.
 This information is encoded via (abstract) chirotopes.

 \begin{definition}[{Chirotope, see e.g. \cite[Theorem~3.6.2]{bjoerner_oriented_1999}}] Let $J$ be a finite totally ordered label set and $r$ be a positive integer.
 A \defn{chirotope} of rank $r$ is a map $ \chi: J^r \rightarrow \{-1,0,1\} $ such that \begin{enumerate} \item $\chi$ is an alternating function, i.e. $\chi\circ w = \sign(w)\chi$ for all permutations $w\in\Sym_J$. \item the set $\{B\in J^r~:~\chi(B)\neq 0\}$ is non-empty and is the set of basis of a matroid of rank $r$, the \defn{underlying matroid} of $\chi$. \item for any $\gamma\in J^{r-2}$ and $a,b,c,d\in J$, if